MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/function_space.rst

 The ``mesh_id`` identifies the 3D mesh that the LFRic function space must cover.
 The ``element_order`` is typically ``0`` for lowest order or ``1`` for next-to-lowest order.
-The GungHo dynamical core is tested with both of these settings whereas the Momentum atmosphere model runs with lowest order function spaces.
+The GungHo dynamical core is tested with both of these settings whereas the Momentum\ :sup:`®` atmosphere model runs with lowest order function spaces.

 The ``fs_type`` refers to one of a number of available function space types.
 A `high-level description